FarronF/limerick-council-meetings/meetings/2018/06/26-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly meeting of Municipal District of Adare-Rathkeale - 8th May 2018.md

 Services, dated 25th April, 2018 setting out an update in relation to pedestrian

 controlled crossing for Adare.
-This report was noted by Members.--- 5
+This report was noted by Members.
+---
+5

 **10.**